AdrianTworek/go-auth/README.md

-# Authentication starter kit for Golang
+# Monorepo for all packages for go-auth project